 Skip to main content

 Templates are complete, ready-to-use scripts built by the Script.it team.
 Each template covers a common automation task and is configured with the right blocks, source code, and integrations out of the box.
-You can open a template in your workspace, review how it’s structured, and run it immediately — or use it as a starting point and ask the agent to customize it for your needs.
+Browse the public templates page, choose a workflow, and use it as a starting point for your own automation.

 Available templates